 Cooking Tips

-Always check the food early the first time you are cooking anything in the fryer.
+Always check the food early the first time you are cooking any new dish in the fryer.
 All of the machines are calibrated just a little bit differently so they cook differently.

 Always allow food to have air around it so that the machine can have the circulation of air to create the crispy food you desire.
 If you pile on the food or put food too close together, it tends to steam and not get crispy.